 E. In connection with the foregoing, Guarantor desires to guarantee to ERCOT the prompt and full payment of the Obligations (as defined below) upon the terms and conditions contained in this Guarantee.

+F. Capitalized terms used herein and not otherwise defined shall have the meaning set forth in the Agreement and/or ERCOT Protocols.

 Agreements

 Section 1.
-In consideration of credit heretofore or hereafter granted by ERCOT to Participant pursuant to the Agreement or the related ERCOT Protocols, Guarantor hereby unconditionally, absolutely and, subject to the express provisions of Sections 9 and 20 hereof, irrevocably guarantees to ERCOT, as a primary obligor and not as a surety, the punctual payment when due (subject to any grace period applicable to the Obligations (as defined below)), whether on a scheduled date, by lapse of time, by acceleration of maturity, or otherwise any and all of the Obligations.
+In consideration of credit heretofore or hereafter granted by ERCOT to Participant pursuant to the Agreement and/or the related ERCOT Protocols, Guarantor hereby unconditionally, absolutely and, subject to the provisions of Section 9, irrevocably guarantees to ERCOT, as a primary obligor and not as a surety, the prompt and complete payment in full when due (subject to any grace period applicable to the Obligations (as defined below)), whether on a scheduled date, by lapse of time, by acceleration of maturity, or otherwise, any and all of the Obligations.
 As used in this Guarantee, the term “Obligations” means, collectively:

 (a) any and all indebtedness, liabilities and sums of money now or hereafter due and owing by Participant to ERCOT pursuant to, or arising under, the Agreement, the ERCOT Protocols or any of the ERCOT market and operating guides, including (without limitation) all scheduling, operating, planning, reliability and settlement policies, rules, guidelines and procedures established from time to time by ERCOT;